Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 ### Exercises {#exercises-8 .unnumbered}

 1. The data set used in this example consists of sets of measurements for ten aircraft.
-Data for five of the aricraft are contained in the variable `failure-times` in the file `aircraft.lsp`.
+Data for five of the aircraft are contained in the variable `failure-times` in the file `aircraft.lsp`.
 The calculations of this section used the data for the second aircraft.
     Examine the data for the remaining four aircraft.